Khanboyz/Open-Source-Humanoid-Robot-with-Most-of-Human-Behaviour/README.md

-# Open-Source-Humanoid-Robot-with-Most-of-Human-Behaviour
+# An Open-Source Framework for Developing Human Behavior in Humanoid Robots
-Open Source Humanoid Robot with Most of Human Behaviour
+An Open-Source Framework for Developing Human Behavior in Humanoid Robots